China: a unique Internet landscape

 Facebook is blocked, Twitter isn’t permitted, and Google is a thing of the past.
 No, we’re not talking about the social media apocalypse.
 Let me give you a hint.
 We are talking about a country where 91 percent of the nation’s citizens visit social media sites, compared to 67 percent in the US.
 The country is at the top in the telecom world, with 82 percent mobile penetration and 42 percent internet penetration.
 Yes, we are talking about China.
 You guessed it right.

 The reason behind this is that a couple of years back, China banned Google, not that the natives miss the Google Play store, and ever since then they have been relying on alternative Android app stores.
 Mostly, Chinese technicians themselves create the app stores and this has further given China a chance to develop them as a leading and independent power nation.

 Apple’s success in China has made it both the biggest tech brand in terms of monthly active devices and revenues ($60.9 billion from Greater China in 2015).
 In a world that is so rapidly changing, securing positions even for a well-known and well-established technology giant is hard and that’s the case with Apple as Apple Inc. dropped to fifth place in Chinese smartphone shipments in 2016, losing ground in its biggest overseas market.

 China is considered to be on top of the charts in terms of technology.
 This can be noted and observed by anyone who has spent few months in China.
 China is now considered to be more convenient than the US in terms of different apps using technology.
-While living in China it is so convenient to use applications you just need to pick up your iPhone and go to shop for groceries by simple scanning a QR code, pay simply by WeChat QR code or Alipay.
+While living in China it is so convenient to use applications you just need to pick up your iPhone and go shopping for groceries by simply scanning a QR code, pay simply by WeChat QR code or Alipay.

 Interesting Facts About China’s App Market 200